PLCnext/SampleRuntime/getting-started/Part-03/README.md

    Examine the .tic file(s) in the PLC directory `/opt/plcnext/projects/PCWE/Io/Arp.Io.AxlC`.
 The files of interest have long, cryptic file names (e.g. `1da1f65d-b76f-4364-bfc4-f59474ccfdad.tic`).
 In these files, look for elements labelled "IO:Port", and note down the "NodeId", "Name" and "DataType" of each port.
 These will be needed for our application.

-1. Modify the file `runtime.cpp` so it looks like the following:
+1. Modify the file `Runtime.cpp` so it looks like the following:
    <details>
    <summary>(click to see/hide code)</summary>